Philadelphia Native Christie Valdiserri Removed From Big Brother Due To Positive COVID-19 Test

 PHILADELPHIA (CBS) – We’re used to seeing twists on Big Brother, but not like this.
 A Philadelphia native’s dreams of winning the show were dashed before she could even make it inside the house.

 “I don’t want to be sharing this news but I just tested positive for COVID,” Christie Valdiserri said in an Instagram post.
 “I have no idea how I got it.
 I have the vaccine and have been following all of the guidelines up to this point.
 I have absolutely no symptoms.
 I feel perfectly fine.
-So I’m really grateful for that but it’s really frustrating because I won’t be playing in Big Brother this summer.”READ MORE: Philadelphia Weather: High Heat, Excessive Humidity Return To Delaware Valley, Temperatures To Feel Like 100+
+So I’m really grateful for that but it’s really frustrating because I won’t be playing in Big Brother this summer.”READ MORE: Philadelphia Weather: Another Day Of Extreme Heat, Strong Storms Possible This Wednesday Evening

 Christie Valdiserri has been replaced by another contestant.